 Lisa Regan is an experienced writer of children's fiction and non-fiction books.

-Martin lives in London with his wife and son.
+Martin lives in Cornwall with his wife and son.
 He is best known for his lively illustrations, and has just recently started writing.
 He is passionate about home-grown British legends, in particular those from his home island of Sark.

 Ellen Renner grew up in the Ozark hills of southern Missouri and moved to England in her twenties.
 She trained as a painter before turning her artistic hand to creative writing.CASTLE OF SHADOWS was Ellen's stunning debut novel.
 It won the 2007 Cornerstone's/Writers News WOW Factor Competition, which led her to be snapped up by her agent, Rosemary Canter.
 The brilliant CITY OF THIEVES followed.
 Ellen lives in Devon with her husband and young son - in a castle!